 If you are looking to buy a luxury property, then why not broaden your search slightly?
-Close by, Setúbal, and more so Tróia, Comporta, and Melides each offer high-end exclusive properties.
+To the south of Sesimbra, you have Tróia, Comporta, and Melides, each of which offers high-end exclusive properties.
 You can read more about each of these desirable spots, and Setúbal, in our Setúbal Real Estate Overview.

 Close to the Moorish castle, you can see the white façade of the Nossa Senhora do Castelo church.
-The church stands on the spot where king Sancho built a Romanesque chapel at the beginning of the 13th Century and which resulted in the creation of the parish of Nossa Senhora do Castelo de Sesimbra.
+The church stands on the spot where King Sancho built a Romanesque chapel at the beginning of the 13th Century and which resulted in the creation of the parish of Nossa Senhora do Castelo de Sesimbra.
 The current church was built in 1721.
 However, when a new church was constructed, this church was neglected and fell into ruins.
-Between 1965 and 2001, the church was restored – inlaid with azulejos (Portuguese tiles) and with the 17th century-pulpit made from pink local marble.
+Between 1965 and 2001, the church was restored – inlaid with azulejos (Portuguese tiles) and with a 17th-century pulpit made from pink local marble installed.
 Indeed the church is a must-see if you visit Sesimbra today.

 During the Age of Discoveries, from the 15th to 18th centuries, Sesimbra became an important port.
 King Manuel I lived here for a time and, in the 17th century, the fort Fortaleza de Santiago was constructed on the beach, as part of the country’s coastal defense.
 The same fort was later used in the 18th century by Portuguese kings as a peaceful seaside retreat.

 Lifestyle in Sesimbra